 In some situations, it may be necessary to suspend account privileges or limit access, to prevent ongoing misuse while the alleged violation is under investigation.
 The system administrator reserves the right to immediate temporary suspension of the account(s) of anyone suspected of a violation, pending the outcome of investigation by the appropriate office.
-In the case of minor, first time offenses, the system administrator may choose to resolve the situation informally with-
+In the case of minor, first time offenses, the system administrator may choose to resolve the situation informally without reporting the violation to other College officials.
+Appeals of any disciplinary decision will be handled according to existing law, College policies, and disciplinary procedures.